Ancient footprints of Acahualinca: Scientific analysis of the footprints

 In 1874, construction workers discovered the footprints.
 The United States medical doctor and archaeological collector, Earl Flint, brought the footprints to the attention of the international science community and media in 1884.

 The Carnegie Institution of Washington began the first scientific analysis and excavations of the area in 1941 and 1942.
 They also constructed a museum and a building to protect the footprints.

 Work was continued by Joaquín Matilló, Allan L. Bryan and Jorge Espinosa in the 1960s and 1970s.
 Allan L. Bryan, from the University of Alberta, used radiocarbon dating to determine the age of soil humates, from a buried soil directly underlying the footprints, to 5,945±145 radiocarbon years Before Present.
 Based upon this date, he estimated that the footprints dated to about 5,000 Before Present.
-But, later dating of the volcanic deposits in which they occur, known as the Masaya Triple Layer, demonstrated that the fossil tracks are only about 2,120 ± 120 years old.
+But, later dating of the volcanic deposits in which they occur, known as the Masaya Triple Layer, demonstrated that the fossil tracks are only about 2,120 ± 120 years old (i.e. dating to the 3rd–1st centuries BC).
 In 1978, the Nicaraguan researcher Jorge Espinosa continued the excavation near the termination of the original excavation.
 He uncovered more footprints at a depth of 4 meters.
 The track is believed to continue further.

 Specimens of these footprints can be viewed at both the Peabody Museum of Archaeology at Harvard University and the United States National Museum.